kreshuklab/ADL4IA-2025/U-Net_exercises/README.md

 # Exercises for U-Net

 We provide exercises in pytorch.
-You should work through all the exercises before the 3rd Webinar session. during the webinar we will have a Q&A session to answer any questions youo may have about the notebooks or exercises.
+You should work through all the exercises before the 3rd Webinar session.
+During the 3rd Webinar we will have a Q&A session to answer any questions you may have about the notebooks or exercises.

 ## Pytorch